 The vista along our drive and up towards His field was one of a mini-mountain of stoney stuff, covered in small blue circles.

-However, the really interesting stuff was to be found lurking just below the surface, waiting patiently to be uncovered and revealed in all it’s glory like some archeological dig.
+However, the really interesting stuff was to be found lurking just below the surface, waiting patiently to be uncovered and revealed in all its glory like some archaeological dig.

 The first 8 of 68 concrete piles were slowly uncovered by the digger.

 This led to the introduction of the amazing Mr Cropper.
-This clever bit of kit, or Roy as we’ll call it, is basically a very large donut with some very nasty steel teeth.
+This clever bit of kit, or Roy as we’ll call it, is basically a very large doughnut with some very nasty steel teeth.

-In other news, our local planning department have just published a consultation document, asking the residents of Oakamoor to comment on sites they’ve identified as possibly being suitable to build new houses.
+In other news, our local planning department has just published a consultation document, asking the residents of Oakamoor to comment on sites they’ve identified as possibly being suitable to build new houses.

 Sometimes we really do question the thought processes of some of the bureaucrats we’re surrounded by.